We are always looking for bright,

 for students not affiliated with Stanford.

-Frequently Asked Questions by prospective PhD students:
+Frequently Asked Questions (FAQ) for prospective PhD students:

 - Q: Are you taking on new